-The parameter $\sigma{\kappa}$ determines the variability of the idiosyncratic ability component in child human capital development.
+The parameter σ{κ} determines the variability of the idiosyncratic ability component in child human capital development.
 Because this ability shock is an important exogenous source of income heterogeneity in the model, it is largely determined by the Gini coefficient in the data (0.263).
 Note that our Gini coefficient is somewhat lower than what is typically reported (e.g., by the OECD) because our Gini is based on income averaged over several years rather than annual income, as described in Appendix A.1.
-The calibrated value of $\sigma{\kappa}$ is 0.338.
+The calibrated value of σ{κ} is 0.338.

-The value parents place on leisure relative to consumption and children is given by the parameter $\nu$ .
-It is pinned down by the average total hours worked in the data (30.2 hours per week or 0.302), as described in Appendix A.6.
+The value parents place on leisure relative to consumption and children is given by the parameter ν .
+It is pinned down by the average total hours worked in the data (30.2 hours per week or 0.302), as described in Appendix A.7.
 This value is based on both members of the household and includes both intensive and extensive margins.
-This leads to a calibrated value of $\nu = 1.66$ .
+This leads to a calibrated value of $\nu = 1.66$.

-Next, $\sigma_b$ controls the degree of heterogeneity in preferences.
+Next, σ_b controls the degree of heterogeneity in preferences.
 An important reason for having preference heterogeneity is to allow for flexibility in shaping the model-generated relationship between income and fertility.
 Specifically, a greater variability of b makes the equilibrium fertility-income relationship less positive (or more negative).
 Our calibrated value of $\sigma_b = 0.552$ allows the model to match the positive income elasticity of fertility of 0.082 from the data.

-The strength of the status externality is governed by $\chi$ , which, in turn, is relevant for childlessness.
+The strength of the status externality is governed by χ , which, in turn, is relevant for childlessness.
 Intuitively, a strong status motivation leads parents to want high education expenditures, making children costly.
 For some parents, especially at the bottom of the income distribution, children become so costly that they prefer to have none.
 Thus, we include the childlessness rate for the bottom quintile as a relevant target moment.
-The calibrated value of $\chi = 0.094$ allows the model to exactly match the childlessness rate of 5.3%.
+The calibrated value of $\chi=0.094$ allows the model to exactly match the childlessness rate of 5.3%.

-The human capital production function includes two parameters: $\theta$ and $\alpha$ .
-To pin down each of these parameters, we include two moments related to education spending: average education spending relative to income and the income elasticity of education spending as documented in Section 2.
-Since $\theta$ decreases the marginal return of additional education spending, it reduces the incentive to invest in education, and is therefore useful to match average education spending.
-The average education spending per child relative to income in the data is 9.2%.
-The calibrated value of $\theta$ is 1.80.
+The human capital production function includes two parameters: θ and α .
+Since θ decreases the marginal return of additional education spending, it reduces the incentive to invest in education, and is therefore useful to match average education spending.
+The average education spending per child relative to income is 9.2% in the data.
+The calibrated value of θ is 1.80.
 In the data, the income elasticity of private education spending is 0.698.
-This moment is useful for pinning down $\alpha$ because it shapes the marginal product of education investments.
-As a result of the calibration, we find that $\alpha$ is equal to 0.346.
+This moment is useful for pinning down α because it shapes the marginal product of education investments.
+Our calibrated α is 0.346.

-Finally, note that $\rho{\kappa}$ governs the strength of the exogenous ability transmission from parents to children.
+Finally, note that ρ{κ} governs the strength of the exogenous ability transmission from parents to children.
 This strongly affects how income is correlated across generations.
 Therefore, our last target statistic is the intergenerational elasticity of income, which is 0.33 in the data.
-This target moment is the mean value of the estimates based on different age combinations from two generations, as reported in Appendix A.3.
+This target moment is the mean value of the estimates based on different age combinations from two generations, as reported in Appendix A.4.
 This value is very close to its counterpart in the United States, 0.341 (Chetty et al. 2014).
-The calibrated value of $\rho{\kappa}$ is 0.346.
+The calibrated value of ρ{κ} is 0.346.